FAQ

 Over time:

-We’ll review your product, assess its current state, and recommend what software support makes sense.
-If major updates or refactoring are needed first, we’ll let you know upfront.
-We offer flexible contracts for support application needs.
+Yes.
+We support websites, web apps, and mobile apps regardless of who built them originally.
+We’ll review your website, assess its current state, and recommend what services make sense.
+If major changes or refactoring are needed first, we’ll let you know upfront.

 The Support package (and Bundle, which includes Support) includes 1 hour per month for: